speechmatics/speechmatics-js-sdk/packages/browser-audio-input/README.md

 ### Webpack

 At the moment, Webpack doesn't have a great story for `AudioWorklet` scripts (see [Github issue](https://github.com/webpack/webpack/issues/11543)).
-Instead, we recommend using the `copy-webpack-plugin` to copy our `pcm-audio-worklet.min.js` directly into your `/public` folder:
+Instead, we recommend installing the `copy-webpack-plugin` package to be able to copy our `pcm-audio-worklet.min.js` directly into your `/public` folder:

 ```javascript
 const CopyPlugin = require("copy-webpack-plugin");